Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

 Some of My Favorite Felting Aids

-- The Tumble Dryer– one has less control over the texture of the felt as you can end up with a firmer piece of felt if you leave it too long.
+- Tumble Dryer: One has less control over the texture of the felt as you can end up with a firmer piece of felt if you leave it too long.
 The dryer does take out a lot of the repetitive rolling action and save your arms and neck from aching.

-- A handheld Palm Sander can be used to effectively vibrate the fibres under a large sheet of plastic.
+- Palm Sander: A handheld sander can be used to effectively vibrate the fibres under a large sheet of plastic.
+(Please observe all the safety instructions for using electricity near water.)

-- A Vintage Washboard is a great tool for fulling wool.
+- Vintage Washboard: This is a great tool for fulling wool.

 - Bamboo Mats, small or large

-- Kitchen Sandwich Wrap for putting between layers of felt when making 3D Items
+- Kitchen Sandwich Wrap: Put this between layers of felt when making 3D items.

-- A wooden rolling pin or a broom handle for rolling large projects
+- Rolling Pin: I use a wooden rolling pin or a broom handle for rolling large projects.